DavisPL/cargo-sherlock/README.md

   Note: This flag updates information by scraping RustSec and retrieving side effects using cargo-scan for all RustSec crates.
 Depending upon the internet connection and processing power, it can take a fair amount of time.

 - `-o` or `--output`: Specifies an output file path to save the crate information.
 When used, the tool will write the logging information to the specified file.
+If you do not provide this flag, the information is stored at `logs/exp/<crate_name>-.csv`.

 Note: This flag currently does not work in combination with the `-a` (assumptions) flag.